boazbk/tcs/lec_04_code_and_data.md

 ```

 Note that even if we renamed `u`, `v` and `w` to `foo`, `bar` and `blah` then the representation of the program will remain the same (which is fine, since it does not change its semantics).
+It is very easy to transform a string containing the program code to a the list-of-tuples representation; for example, it can be done in 15 lines of Python.^[If you're curious what these 15 lines are, see the appendix or the website [http://nandpl.org](http://nandpl.org).]

 To evaluate a NAND program $P$ given in this representation, on an input $x$, we will do the following: